hypothesis testing using spss#

 next steps#

 This is the end of the Quantitative Skills portion of EGM101.
-Once you have completed each of the practicals, you should be ready to complete the assessment questions posted on Blackboard.
+Once you have completed each of the practicals and answered each of the questions found within the instructions, you should be ready to complete the assessment questions posted on Blackboard.4

 If you are looking for additional practice, try the following suggestions: